AshridgeTechnologies/elemento/stories/Firestore access rules.md

 Requirements
 ------------

+### Development and deploy

+- Update security rules action in the model object
+- Can select Firebase project to update from a list
+- Can select Firebase project for the preview config

+### Rules capabilities
 - Each collection can have several security rules applied
 - If any rule allows the operation, it is allowed
 - Rules are of the form: <role>-<permission>